Irrigation

 • Reclaimed-water irrigation has its own protective rules.

-• Qualified vendors are public and easy to route to.
+• Qualified testers are public and easy to review.

 Workflow